I love to do what I can to help our planet.

 - I wrote these posts on bamboo toilet paper: one and two.

-- That lovely photo of a bamboo forest in Kyoto, Japan, is courtesy of Adam Dillon on Unsplash and is used by permission.
+- That lovely photo of a bamboo forest in Kyoto, Japan, is courtesy of Adam Dillon on Unsplash and is used with permission.